Dimitrios Pelkas: PAOK

 Pelkas made his club debut on 2 August, against Bnei Yehuda in the Europa League coming on for Apostolos Giannou.
 He scored his first professional goal in the return leg against Bnei Yehuda in a 4–1 home win.
 He made his league debut for the club on 3 September 2012 against Atromitos.

 On 22 August 2013, Pelkas signed for a year contract with Apollon Kalamarias on loan from PAOK playing in the Football League.
 He has been among the top players of the club scoring 14 goals and making 10 assists.

 On 7 July 2014, Pelkas signed a new one-year contract with Vitória on loan from PAOK playing in Portuguese Primeira Liga.

 Vitória guaranteed him playing time, and Pelkas in many games made the difference.
 Playing for Setubal, he heard that the Portuguese club will buy him against €350,000 and then sold him to Sporting for €1 million, but thankfully for PAOK that did not happen.
 The young midfielder will get his opportunities, as pointed out by Vitória's manager Domingos Paciência at the newspaper «Metrosport».
-"I spoke with the president of PAOK Zisis Vryzas, and he told me that he (Pelkas) is a quality, talented player who needs time to show his abilities.
+"I spoke with the president of PAOK, Zisis Vryzas, and he told me that he (Pelkas) is a quality, talented player who needs time to show his abilities.
 At Vitória he will get his chances to show us what he's made of.
 The Portuguese league, as the Greek one has a lot of power and he must show us that he can handle it."

-On 27 July 2015, Pelkas has signed a new contract with PAOK, which will keep him in Toumba until 2018.
+On 27 July 2015, Pelkas has signed a new contract with PAOK until 2018.

 His indisputable best professional year so far eventually attracted the interest of many clubs among that of Sporting that based on his previous performance with Vitória is very likely to proceed with the acquisition of the player for an initial amount of €1,5 million, even if his clause reaches the €5 million.

-On 18 October 2015, Pelkas scored his first Superleague goal with PAOK for the 2015–16 season against Iraklis in a 3–3 away draw.
+On 18 October 2015, Pelkas scored his first Super League goal with PAOK for the 2015–16 season against Iraklis in a 3–3 away draw.
 On 21 February 2016, he scored against rivals Panathinaikos helped his team to escape with a 2–2 away draw.
-On 27 February 2016, he opened the score in a 2–0 home Superleague win against Asteras Tripolis.
+On 27 February 2016, he opened the score in a 2–0 home Super League win against Asteras Tripolis.
 On 8 December 2016, he scored his first goal for the 2016–17 season, in a crucial 2–0 home UEFA Europa League win against Slovan Liberec ensuring club's progress to the next round.
 On 20 September 2017, Pelkas is undoubtedly the man of the match in the Greek Cup game of PAOK with Levadiakos with the Greek midfielder to fail in a penalty and a minute later to achieve a terrific goal.